afiore/extraloop/README.md

     # extract a description text, separating paragraphs with newlines
     extract(:description, "div.description") { |node| node.css("p").map(&:text).join("\n") }

-#### Extracting from JSON Documents
+#### Extracting data from JSON Documents

-While processing each HTTP response, ExtraLoop tries to automatically detect the scraped document format by looking at the `ContentType` header sent by the server.
+While processing an HTTP response, ExtraLoop tries to automatically detect the scraped document format by looking at the `ContentType` header sent by the server.
 This value can be overriden by providing a `:format` key in the scraper's initialization options.
 When format is JSON, the document is parsed using the `yajl` JSON parser and converted into a hash.
-In this case, both the `loop_on` and the `extract` methods still behave as illustrated above, except for the
+In this case, both the `loop_on` and the `extract` methods still behave as illustrated above, except it does not support CSS3/XPath selectors.
-CSS3/XPath selectors, which are specific to DOM documents.

 When working with JSON data, you can just use a block and have it return the document elements you want to loop on.